mlcommons/training/large_language_model/megatron-lm/README.md

 # Add framework-specific common.pt file to the checkpoint (instantaneous):
 python json_to_torch.py -i common_fp32.json -o $EXTERNAL_MODEL_CHECKPOINT_DIR/common.pt  # or `-i common_bf16.json` for BF16 checkpoint
 ```
 Correctness of the Megatron format checkpoint can be verified by comparing the checksums provided [here](./checksums/fp32_checkpoint_checksum.log).
+Checksum for two files (`metadata.json` and `common.pt`) may not match.
+These files are provided [here](./checksums/additional_checkpoint_files) for verification.

 Validation log perplexity can also be used as a metric to verify the correctness of the checkpoint and the loading scripts.
 To do this, the model should be evaluated on the entire validation dataset after loading weights from the checkpoint.
 We have observed an average log perplexity of 2.7767 and a standard deviation of 0.00035 (data obtained from 16 runs).

 **Note: For BF16 training, the conversion scripts need to be run again with the bf16 arguments specified above**